Molteno Formation: Geology

 The Molteno Formation is the lowermost geological formation of the Stormberg Group.
-The Molteno Formation overlies the Burgersdorp Formation of the Beaufort Group, and underlies the lower Elliot Formation (LEF).
-The Molteno Formation contains alternating finely-grained, medium-grained, and coarse-grained sandstones, and greyish mudstone layers.
-The coarser sandstones exhibiting trough cross-bedding structures.
+It overlies the Burgersdorp Formation of the Beaufort Group, and underlies the lower Elliot Formation (LEF).
+Containing alternating finely-grained, medium-grained, and coarse-grained sandstones, the formation features greyish mudstone layers with the coarser sandstones exhibiting trough cross-bedding structures.
 The mudstones also contain siltstones.
 The sandstones contain secondary quartz over growths and clasts, giving them a distinctive glittering appearance.
 Finer-grained sandstones occur throughout the lower deposits of the Molteno Formation, growing coarser toward the upper sections.
 Sporadic coal seams populate the Molteno Formation, and less common quartz pebble and cobble conglomerates occur in the lower sections.
 These geological features form part of six stacked fining upward cycles where repeating patterns of the coarser-grained rocks (conglomerates, coarse-grained sandstones) grade upwards into finer-grained rocks (medium to fine-grained sandstone, mudrocks, and coal seams).
 Sandstones are more common in the lower deposits while mudstones are more dominant in the upper deposits.
 However, the mudstones are part of repeating fining upward cycles with coarser-grained sandstones and thin coal seams.

-The Molteno Formation comprises five members, from oldest to youngest:
+The Molteno Formation has five members, from oldest to youngest: